-Investors love stocks that consistently beat the Street without getting ahead of their fundamentals and risking a meltdown.
-The best stocks offer sustainable market-beating gains, with robust and improving financial metrics that support strong price growth.
-Does PotashCorp fit the bill?
-Let's look at what its recent results tell us about its potential for future gains.
+Every investor can appreciate a stock that consistently beats the Street without getting ahead of its fundamentals and risking a meltdown.
+The best stocks offer sustainable market-beating gains, with improving financial metrics that support strong price growth.
+Let's take a look at what PotashCorp's (NYS: POT) recent results tell us about its potential for future gains.

 What the numbers tell you

 The graphs you're about to see tell PotashCorp's story, and we'll be grading the quality of that story in several ways.

 Growth is important on both top and bottom lines, and an improving profit margin is a great sign that a company's become more efficient over time.
 Since profits may not always reported at a steady rate, we'll also look at how much PotashCorp's free cash flow has grown in comparison to its net income.

 A company that generates more earnings per share over time, regardless of the number of shares outstanding, is heading in the right direction.
 If PotashCorp's share price has kept pace with its earnings growth, that's another good sign that its stock can move higher.

 Is PotashCorp managing its resources well?
 A company's return on equity should be improving, and its debt to equity ratio declining, if it's to earn our approval.

 Healthy dividends are always welcome, so we'll also make sure that PotashCorp's dividend payouts are increasing, but at a level that can be sustained by its free cash flow.

 Now, let's take a look at PotashCorp's key statistics:

 Free Cash Flow Growth > Net Income Growth